 · Using a neutral background

-A neutral background doesn’t mean something completely plain or bland.
+A neutral background doesn’t mean something wholly dull or bland.
 It means something which makes the subject pop as it remains soft.
-For example, an interesting fence, or a brick wall can add a wonderful appeal to your subject and make it stand out.
+For example, an exciting fence or a brick wall can add an excellent appeal to your subject and make it stand out.

 · Using a textured background

-Another technique is to make the background interesting by adding an object which complements the subject.
-This provides added context such as an artist portrait can be enhanced by placing him/her in front of the easel, or a guitar can be placed with a musician, etc…
+Another technique is to make the background enjoyable by adding an object which complements the theme.
+This provides added context such as an artist portrait that can be enhanced by placing him/her in front of the easel, or a guitar can be placed with a musician, etc.

 · Using Blurred background